 “One of them is called Ready, Set, Bank, which we developed in partnership with Capital One Bank,” Glazebrook says.
 “It gives people tools, resources and confidence.
 They can use a demo site and go online and make transfers, make fake check deposits, and learn how to be safe online.”
 Glazebrook says how-to videos can guide retirees through every step of the process — one mouse click at a time.
 There are also in-depth overviews and step-by-step tutorials which also help retirees envision how the process can look for them before they fly solo.

 Glazebrook says that Ready, Set, Bank is directed very strongly at online banking and the digital side of transactions.
-He also states that OATS offers another course, called Money Matters, which is a foundational financial security/financial empowerment course and is a much broader course that teaches seniors how to access resources online, how to budget, how to save money on cable, utilities and more.
+He also states that OATS offers another course, called Money Matters, funded by Citi Community Development, which is a foundational financial security/financial empowerment course and is a much broader course that teaches seniors how to access resources online, how to budget, how to save money on cable, utilities and more.

 Whether you need to transfer money online, move money from checking to savings accounts, pay someone without using checks, pay bills and more — all can be done electronically.
 If you’re looking for more latitude in the way you bank and you’ve decided to take the plunge, here are some quick steps you can take to get started banking online: